A filtered generalization of the Chekanov-Eliashberg algebra: Boundary words and their moduli spaces

 \section{Boundary words and their moduli spaces}

-In this section we further develop the language of planar diagrams and inscriptions described in the introduction.
-We will also incorporate $H_{1}(\Leg)$ and $H_{1}(\Lag)$ data into the story described there.
+In this section we further develop the language of planar diagrams and inscriptions introduced in the introduction.
+We also incorporate $H_{1}(\Leg)$ and $H_{1}(\Lag)$ data into the story described there.
 Then the moduli spaces relevant to $\newRSFTA$ are described.
 To simplify matters, readers may want to ignore $H_{1}$ data upon a first reading.